roman-milk/roman-milk.github.io/teacher-teacher.md

  And so it went for the two teachers.
 Each of the two sisters had different ideas of how to train their new slaves.
 Their mother had instructed them on the finer points in training slaves.

  1. Control everything, including eating, bodily functions, what they wear, and most importantly when they cum.
-Report_Story #2